What are the Important Dividend Dates?

 - A stock purchaser of Coca Cola stock on November 29, the ex-dividend date, would not be entitled to a dividend because the trade would settle on December 1 (past the record date).

-- A stock purchaser of Coca Cola stock on November 28, before the ex-dividend date, would be entitled to a dividend because the trade would settle on November 30, at which the investor would be on the company’s books on the record date.
+- A stock purchaser of Coca Cola stock on November 28, the day before the ex-dividend date, would be entitled to a dividend because the trade would settle on November 30, so the investor would be on the company’s books on the record date.

 4. Payment Date

-The payment date is the date at which the dividend is paid to shareholders.
+The payment date is the date on which the dividend is paid to shareholders.
 Dividend payments may be either mailed or electronically transferred to the accounts of shareholders.

 For example, the dividend payable date for Coca Cola is December 14, 2018.
 On December 14, shareholders of Coca Cola before the ex-dividend date would receive a dividend of $0.3900 per share.